Area-53-Robotics/53D-High-Stakes-Notebook/entries/ladybrown-1/test.typ

   [
     == Procedures
-    + Set the robot on the field with the four-bar down.
-    + Set the ladybrown to its idle position.
+    + Set the robot on the field with the ladybrown in its idle position.
     + Measure the time it takes for the ladybrown to make a 180 degree rotation.
-    + Repeat steps 1-3 for a total of 10 trials.
+    + Repeat steps 1-2 for a total of 10 trials.
   ],
 )